PalTAJ/CBIR_image_deciphers/README.md

 this is the first step of a larger project to simulate a search engine with larger images dataset, where we will design a testing enviroment for each image decipher and report our results. this current version provide the ability to:

-1- index all images with the algorithm of choice
+1- index all images with the algorithm of choice <br>
 2- query the indexies for a matching image